eijora/time-tracker/README.md

-# Simple Command Line Time Tracker
+# Simple Commandline Time Tracker

-## What?
+## What is it?

-Every time I open my terminal, if there is missing time in my time tracking, track-your-damn-time asks me what I did:
+Every time I open my terminal, if there is missing time in my time tracking, time-tracker asks me what I did:

 ![](https://i.cloudup.com/gyb_fTR0Ep-3000x3000.png)